Pikuach nefesh

 Pikuach nefesh (פיקוח נפש), which means 'saving a soul' or 'saving a life', is the principle in Halakha (Jewish law) that the preservation of human life overrides virtually any other religious rule of Judaism.
 In the event that a person is in critical danger, most mitzvot become inapplicable if they would hinder the ability to save oneself or someone else.

-However, there are certain exceptions; some rules and commandments may not be broken under any circumstances and thus may require an act of self-sacrifice.
+A Magen David Adom paramedic operating a motor vehicle on the eve of Yom Kippur—the holiest day in Judaism.
+Since his actions constitute pikuach nefesh, this otherwise forbidden activity is permissible by Jewish law.

 Origin and interpretation

 Biblical source

 The Torah, in Leviticus 18:5, states simply: "You shall keep My statutes and My laws, which a person shall do and shall live by them.
 I am the ."

 Ezekiel 20:11 states the following: "And I gave them my statutes, and showed them my judgements, which if a man do, he shall even live in them."

 Talmudic discussion

 In the Talmud (Yoma 85b), Samuel of Nehardea interpreted the verses above to imply, "Live by them [God's statutes and laws], and do not die by them".
 Shmuel's interpretation, which is accepted as canonical in Rabbinic Judaism, is that Jews should live by Jewish law as long as doing so does not endanger their lives, but should not die because of it (except in narrow circumstances identified elsewhere).
 Shmuel implicitly rejects the alternative interpretation, "Live by them, and die by them".

 The Talmud discusses a number of cases as examples in which biblically mandated laws can be disregarded for the sake of saving a human life.
 (B.Yoma 84b) All of these examples relate to Sabbath prohibitions: rescuing a child from the sea, breaking apart a wall that has collapsed on a child, breaking down a door about to close on an infant, and extinguishing a fire to save a life.
 The phrase pikuach nefesh appears to derive from that context.

 The Mishna discusses when one is permitted to break one's fast on Yom Kippur: "If one is seized by a ravenous hunger, he may be given to eat even unclean things until his eyes are lightened."
 Several other examples are displayed in Yoma, including feeding one medicine and rescuing one from a mudslide.